-The purpose of this policy is to provide general guidance for enforcement actions, particularly citizen contacts (for traffic stops, field interviews, and no-action encounters), arrests, searches and seizures of persons or property, which shall be based on the standards of reasonable suspicion or probable cause as required by the Fourth Amendment to the U.S. Constitution, statutory authority and applicable case law, or MPD policies and procedures.
+The purpose of this policy is to provide general guidance for enforcement actions, particularly citizen contacts (for traffic stops and field interviews), arrests, searches and seizures of persons or property, which shall be based on the standards of reasonable suspicion or probable cause as required by the Fourth Amendment to the U.S. Constitution, statutory authority and applicable case law, or MPD policies and procedures.